 When we sleep, our body goes through sleep cycle stages where it produces and releases an important protein called cytokine.
 Cytokines are essential to keep nasty viruses at bay: they tell our immune cells to head towards infections and fight them off.
 If we don’t get a full night’s rest, we produce fewer cytokines—meaning our bodies have fewer resources to ward off infectious diseases.

 And if you’re already down with a cold, rest is absolutely vital to help your body recover.
-A showed that getting more sleep during an infection sends a signal to the immune system to increase its defences.
+A recent study showed that getting more sleep during an infection sends a signal to the immune system to increase its defenses.

 Building healthy sleep habits can help if you want to put your body’s defences in the best position possible to stave off sickness.
 We’ve rounded up our top ways to sleep better if you want to strengthen your immune system.

 The first step to improving your sleep?
 Get enough of it.
-Nearly a third of Aussies are in , which means not getting the ideal amount of sleep every night—putting our bodies at risk of infections like the coronavirus or the common flu.
+Nearly a third of Aussies are in sleep debt, which means not getting the ideal amount of sleep every night—putting our bodies at risk of infections like the coronavirus or the common flu.

 So how much sleep is healthy?
 According to the Sleep Health Foundation, adults aged 18-65 need between 7-9 hours of sleep per night for optimal health and wellbeing.
 This allows our bodies to go through roughly four sleep cycles, promoting the production of cytokines and improving cognitive performance.
 It’s also best to stick to a sleep schedule, so your body gets into a rhythm for rest and recovery.